BigBradley/Mario-Kart-7-Manual-APworld/README.md

 - Archipelago 0.6.5 or later
 - Manual Client
 - Mario Kart 7 with a save file which has all cups, characters, karts, tires, and gliders unlocked (yes, even the gold parts) (if necessary, it is quite easy to find a completed save file online)
-- Always use the YAMLs provided in this Github repo, the one made by the APlauncher does not have descriptions for all the settings because I don't know how to do that

 Shuffled Items:
 - Mode Unlocks (Grand Prix, Time Trials, Balloon Battle, and Coin Runners)